Welcome

 The offence of informing a person that a SAR has been made or that a money laundering investigation is underway, where this is likely to prejudice the investigation.

 Reporting suspicions of money laundering overrides the usual duty of client confidentiality.
-Solicitors must not seek the client's consent before making a report, as this could alert the client and constitute tipping off.
+The public interest in preventing and detecting crime justifies disclosure.
+Solicitors must not seek the client's consent before making a report; doing so could alert the client and constitute tipping off.
+SRA conduct duties require solicitors to be honest and open with clients if things go wrong, but disclosures concerning SARs and investigations must be carefully managed to avoid prejudicing law enforcement.

 Exam Warning